Paul, in typical fashion, begins to wind up his letter with a general exhortation toward Christian living, v1-2, and a call for sexual purity, v3-8.

 v1-2.
 Paul encourages the believers in Thessalonica to apply themselves "more and more" to their Christian "walk", in line with the instructions he gave them when he first ministered to them.
 Instead of serving their own interests, they should seek to "please God", or more rightly, serve God, as in fact they have been doing.
 The Greek word translated "please" would be better rendered "serve".
 In the end, the only act that is pleasing to God is repentance and faith.
-Trusting Christ pleases God far more than our compromised behavior.
+Trusting Christ pleases God, not our compromised personal righteousness.

 v3.
-To the modern mind it seems strange that sexual immorality should be first and foremost in Paul's thinking, but both the theological importance of the one flesh union of marriage, along with the sexual laxity of Greek society, gave it a high priority for him.
-God's intention is that his children "should be sanctified", ie. through the power of the indwelling Spirit of Christ they should become what they are already in Christ.
+To the modern mind it seems strange that sexual immorality should be first and foremost in Paul's thinking, but both the theological importance of the one flesh union of marriage, along with the sexual laxity of Roman society, gave it a high priority.
+God desires that his children "should be sanctified", ie. through the power of the indwelling Spirit of Christ they should become what they are already in Christ.
 This intention is easily stifled when we give ourselves over to personal corruption.
 "Sexual immorality" here means illicit sexual intercourse.

 v5.
 The God-empowered person is to rule their body rather than be caught up in lustful passions (overmastering desire rather than aggressive desire).
 Such behavior is typical of the non Jewish world (here Paul means unbelieving Gentiles).
-They do not know God and therefore tend toward animal behavior.
+They do not know God and therefore tend toward sexual laxity.

 v7.
-God's "call", in the sense of intention, is not to free us to indulge in impure or immoral sexual acts, but rather to move us into the sphere where God's sanctification takes place, that our life may be increasingly aligned to the character of Christ through the power of the indwelling Spirit.
-God certainly does not intend for believers to live "impure" (unclean) lives.
+God's "call", in the sense of invitation, is not a call to indulge in impure or immoral sexual acts, but rather a call to move into the sphere where God's sanctification takes place, a sphere where our life is increasingly aligned to the character of Christ through the power of the indwelling Spirit.
+God certainly does not intend a believer to live an "impure" (unclean) life.

 v8.
 The believer who thinks they can get into sexual sins with impunity needs to understand that their behavior is nothing less than treating God with indifference.
-Above all, it is an affront to the Lord.
-In a sense, it is a sin against the Holy Spirit.
-We carry with us the very presence of the Lord in the gift of the Holy Spirit.
-We treat as nothing his presence when we act willfully.
+Above all, it is an affront to the Lord; a sin against the Holy Spirit.
+We carry with us the very presence of the Lord in the gift of the Holy Spirit and so should not willfully affront his person.

-For a male, and increasingly within our society for a female, sexual immorality is a constant temptation.
+Within Western society, sexual laxity is becoming the norm.
 Greek society of the first century virtually encouraged sexual immorality.
 It was "excused by parents, commended by moralists, and consecrated by religion", Wordsworth.
 "Almost every form of sensual indulgence beyond the limits of marriage was permitted", Lecky.
 Today, affluent Western societies parallel Greek society of the first century and so believers need the same warning that Paul gave the Thessalonians all those years ago.
-"Avoid sexual immorality", "control your own body."
+"Avoid sexual immorality"; "control your own body."

 The apostle gives three reasons why we should flee from sexual immorality and aim at chastity and marital fidelity: